Waqar Akbar Cheema

 Though this report too does not give the whole picture it does explain that in asking Jauniyya to “give yourself to me” the Prophet (ﷺ) was actually inviting her to approach him.

 With regard to Jauniyya’s words to the Prophet (ﷺ), “Can a princess give herself in marriage to an ordinary man?”
 Ibn Hajar quotes Ibn al-Munayyir (d.
 683/1284);

 هذا من بقية ما كان فيها من الجاهلية والسوقة عندهم من ليس بملك كائنا من كان فكأنها استبعدت أن يتزوج الملكة من ليس بملك وكان صلى الله عليه وسلم قد خير أن يكون ملكا نبيا فاختار أن يكون عبدا نبيا تواضعا منه صلى الله عليه وسلم لربه ولم يؤاخذها النبي صلى الله عليه وسلم بكلامها معذرة لها لقرب عهدها بجاهليتها

 She was the daughter of the chief of the tribe who had just entered Islam.
 Knowing that the Prophet (ﷺ) was the leader of the Muslims she must have thought of him living in an ordinary royal fashion.
-But once she arrived in Medina she learned how the Prophet (ﷺ) lived a simple austere manner which was no way the practice of tribal chiefs let alone kings.
+But once she arrived in Medina she learned how the Prophet (ﷺ) lived in a simple austere manner which was no way the practice of tribal chiefs let alone kings.
 This background helps understand her comment.
 The Prophet (ﷺ) overlooked it as she had no knowledge of Islamic ideals.

 7. Did the Prophet (ﷺ) seek to beat Jauniyya?